 The above graph shows relevant images have a direct impact on how a page will rank.
-Google has known to promote pages with one image over those who didn’t have at all.
+Google has known to promote pages with one image over those who didn’t have it at all.

 Anyways, using images is crucial for both user experience and SEO.

-The next step after adding an image to your pages is optimizing them for speed as well as Google image bots.
+The next step after adding an image to your pages is speed optimization and Google image crawlers in understanding the context of the image.
 You can do the following ways, Its simple:

 - Install an image compression plugin

 - Add an alt text to every image on your post/pages.

-Now to add alt text to your image, I have got a detailed tutorial on how to add alt text to images you can follow to automate this process.
+To add alt text to your image, I have a detailed tutorial on adding alt text to images you can follow to automate this process.

-Alt tags are used by search engine bots to know about what this image is showing to the user, and by adding them into your images, you are actually helping them in a better understanding of your content.
+Alt tags are used by search engine bots to know about what this image is showing to the user, and by adding them into your images, you are actually helping them better understand your content.

 This will help you get more traffic from Google image search.